makerflow/cli/README.md

 ### Events (from Google Calendar)

+Interact with events from connected Google Calendars.
+You can your calendars with Makerflow from the "[Setup Integrations](https://app.makerflow.co/integrations)" page on the website.

+#### Commands
-`makerflow events list` will list recently ended, ongoing and upcoming events from Google Calendar.
+`makerflow events list` - will list recently ended, ongoing and upcoming events from Google Calendar.
+`makerflow events join` - will open a currently ongoing event's, or, the next upcoming event's Google Meet

 #### Demo